geomob/geomob-website/podcast/episode-60.markdown

 work on marketing for OpenCage, while Steven has found reinforcements to help with Mappery.
 From there the discussion ranges to the future of the internet to the digital age divide in using new technologies.
-Finally they recap some of the highlights of the <a href="/post/jan-13th-2021-geomob-details">Jan 13th Geomob</a>.
+Finally they recap some of the highlights of the <a href="/post/jan-13th-2021-geomob-details">Jan 13th Geomob</a>, and preview some of the talks of <a href="https://thegeomob.com/post/feb-23rd-2021-geomob-details">the Feb 23rd event</a> - we hope to see you there.
 </div>

 <div class="pt20">